Foodpanda launches dedicated technology centre in Bengaluru

 According to the company, the centre will also be used for aggressive R&D functions in the future while leveraging best practises from around the world.

-With Foodpanda’s recent allocation of Rs400 crore for delivery logistics, the tech centre will ensure an aggressive push in the direction of building a seamless experience for all its stakeholders—partner restaurants, riders, and end consumers—and creating a significant long-term business value,it said.
+With Foodpanda’s recent allocation of Rs400 for delivery logistics, the tech centre will ensure an aggressive push in the direction of building a seamless experience for all its stakeholders - partner restaurants, riders, and end consumers - and creating a significant long-term business value, it said.

 Editor's Picks »